mdn/content/files/en-us/web/api/html_dom_api/index.md

 #### Web storage interfaces

-The {{DOMxRef("Web_Storage_API", "", "", "1")}} provides the ability for web sites to store data either temporarily or permanently on the user's device for later re-use.
+The {{DOMxRef("Web_Storage_API", "", "", "1")}} provides the ability for websites to store data either temporarily or permanently on the user's device for later re-use.

 - {{DOMxRef("Storage")}}
 - {{DOMxRef("StorageEvent")}}